NESCent/hip_hack_howto/manuscript.md

 **Using Hackathons to nurture informatics-literate collaborative communities of practice: Lessons learned from 10 years of NESCent hackathons**

 **A guide to the NESCent model for software development hackathons**

+**Lessons learnt from a series of 9 NESCent-sponsored software develpment hackathons**

 </title>

 Authors: blah blah blah